btuchi/mars-rl/README.md

 - ✅ Extracted CLIP-based features from generated images.
 - ✅ Implemented and tested MMD reward function using synthetic and real feature vectors.
 - ✅ Conducted full pipeline smoke test (`simple_test.py`) — **passed on GPU node**.
-- 🔜 Next: Implement training loop with policy gradient updates using recorded trajectories.
+- 🔜 Next: Do more testing on the trajectory recording pipeline.
+Implement training loop with policy gradient updates using recorded trajectories.

 ## 📦 Dependencies